Kuve

-Maryan Frutos Maíquez (born 1987), known by her stage name Kuve (stylized KUVE), is a Spanish singer, songwriter, and record producer from Murcia.
+Maryan Frutos Maíquez, known by her stage name Kuve (stylized KUVE), is a Spanish singer, songwriter, and record producer from Murcia.
 She gained national recognition through her participation in Benidorm Fest 2025 with the song "Loca XTI", finishing in sixth place.

 Early life and education

-Maryan Frutos Maíquez was born in 1987 in Murcia, Spain, into a musical family.
 Her father was a musician in the 1970s, and her mother is the daughter of a music manager.

 She began performing on stage at the age of 13 and later studied to become a teacher, earning a degree in education.

-In 2009, she moved to Madrid to pursue her musical career.
-At Plaza de los Cubos, she met guitarist Carlos Otero, and together they formed the group KUVE.

 Career

 Early projects

-KUVE released their first album Regresión in 2012.
+KUVE released their first album Regresión in 2013.
 After the group disbanded, Maryan continued the project as a solo artist.
 In 2016, she released 3.0, an album funded through crowdfunding.
 Her third album, Castillos de fuego (2019), marked her breakthrough into Spain's indie music circuit and was nominated for Best Album at the Premios de la Música Región de Murcia.